Meta-Method/Nova-Corporation-Laws/Directives/Class - O Act.md

  **-** Reading applications
  **-** Moderating the discord server and the games
  **-** Following all rules and being a role model member of the community
- **-** *Maintain maturity and grammar in Corporation-related spaces with the exception of off-topic or unrelated spaces.
+ **-** Maintaining maturity and grammar in Corporation- related spaces with the exception of off-topic and unrelated spaces.

 Class - Os must be added to their respective Class - O clearance trellos upon induction (Class - E Board, for example) and removed if demoted.